Black Girl in a Doggone World™

 ADVERTISEMENT ~ Amazon

-As an Amazon Affiliate, I earn a percentage from purchases using my referral links.
+As an Amazon affiliate, I earn a percentage for every purchase with my referral link.

 We ended up walking an entire 30 more minutes trying to find these keys, and I still had no luck.
 On a summer day, this would’ve been a great excuse to go to a neighborhood dog park or dog-friendly beach.
 But this was a winter day in Chicago, in the evening and getting darker earlier.
 I looked down at that dog, at my now-shivering hands, glanced at my car and knew I was going to have to take this dog home until her owner responded.
 But why in the world wasn’t the owner answering?